 But think with me for a moment of what you get out of that database, based on how you put the data in.

-Lecture, commentaries, and vetted literature, for example, are the best ways to make sure of correctness of all the data points and doctrinal integrity for any passage of scripture.
+Lectures, commentaries, and vetted literature, for example, are the best ways to make sure of the correctness of all the data points and doctrinal integrity for any passage of Scripture.
 They also allow one to cover more territory, or less, depending on the volume of data you want to enter.

-But every principle of education tells us that the average listener of the lecture input method will be able to get out no more than 20% of the data put in this way.
+But every principle of education tells us that the average listener to the lecture method will be able to retain no more than 20% of the information presented this way.
 Reading is even worse.
 The expected use of data entered via reading is about 10%.

-This is not at all to say that reading and listening to sermons is not productive.
+This is not at all to say that reading and listening to sermons are unproductive.
 Believers should read the Bible and the Gospel should be proclaimed every Sunday (and every other day of the week).

-You may find that 20% easily remember without prompting, but most won’t.
+You may find that 20% easily remember more without peeking, but most won’t.
 And that decreases over time.
-Ask them about 2 weeks ago.
+Ask them about 4 weeks ago.
 Ask them to tell you about the sermon that had the greatest impact on their life in the last year.

 This is not bad.
 This should be expected.
 This is the way God made us to learn.
 This is normal.
 The proclamation of God’s word is very important.
-But if the members of your small group Bible study don’t do any better than 20%, perhaps you should consider how you’re presenting that data.
+But if the members of your small-group Bible study don’t do any better than 20%, perhaps you should consider how you’re presenting the data.

 There are methods that are vastly more effective in getting data out.
 The best involve well-structured discussion (saying and writing is 70%, saying and doing is 90%).
 I say well-structured, because how you get the data in is very important to how it comes out.